 Step 2: Download your mobile pass instantly using the Sightseeing Pass App.
 If you prefer a physical pass, simply print your pass at home from your confirmation email.

 Step 3: You now have FREE access to any of the 21 top Nashville attractions included for the duration of your pass.
 You can activate your pass anytime within 12 months from the date of purchase.

-Does the Nashville Sightseeing Pass provide good value?
+Is the Nashville Sightseeing Pass worth it?

 Yes!
 If you’re interested in visiting the popular attractions in Nashville, such as the Country Music Hall of Fame, Cheekwood Estate and Gardens, Ryman Auditorium, and Madame Tussauds Nashville, then yes, the Nashville Sightseeing Pass provides great value for your money.